magniff/watch/README.md

 ### Installation
 You are very welcome to clone this repo and perform installation by running `setup.py` script.
 This code also available in `pypi` and goes by name `watch`, so to get it from there just run `pip install watch`.

+### How it is done
+Nothing special, really, just a pinch of good old metaprogramming and attribute's descriptor magic, namely `watch` is comprised out of:
+- the `core` module, where a bunch of base classes like `WatchMe` and `PredicateController` got defined.
+- and the `builtins` module, that defines a set of handy validators like `Just`, `Container`, `Mapping`, etc.
+Each validator provides a callable method `predicate(value) -> True/False`.
+This callable gets invoked at validation time to decide whether the value complies the spec.

 ### Validators
 Actual list of available validators being significantly reworked for a recent release, so stay tuned for this section.